Nie Yuan: Career

 In 2006, Nie starred in the wuxia drama Fox Volant of the Snowy Mountain.

 From 2008 onwards, Nie's career took an upturn when he starred in the television series Three Kingdoms (2010) as military general Zhao Yun and Journey to the West (2011) as Tang Sanzang, adaptations of two of the Four Great Classical Novels of Chinese literature.
 He then acted in the films The Flowers of War as a soldier, The Last Supper as military general Xiang Zhuang, Avalokitesvara as Tang Emperor Li Yi, and Brotherhood of Blades as an eunuch.

 Nie gained renewed recognition with his portrayal of Qianlong Emperor in the hit palace dramas Story of Yanxi Palace.

 He later starred as Lu Buwei in the historical drama The Legend of Haolan.

-Nie participated in the period drama series “Legacy” which will premiere exclusively on WarnerMedia’s regional streaming service HBO Go at an unspecified date later in 2021.
-“Legacy” is a 1920s-set drama that chronicles the lives of the wealthy Yi family and three sisters who vie to inherit their father’s shopping mall business.
+Nie participated in the period drama series "Legacy" which will premiere exclusively on WarnerMedia's regional streaming service HBO Go at an unspecified date later in 2021.
+"Legacy" is a 1920s-set drama that chronicles the lives of the wealthy Yi family and three sisters who vie to inherit their father's shopping mall business.
 In a time of upheaval and uncertainty, the three sisters set aside their differences to keep the business afloat and save their family.

 Personal life

 When he was in his third year at Shanghai Theatre Academy, Nie met actress Huang Yi and started a relationship with her.
 They also acted together as a couple in the television drama Wrong Carriage, Right Groom.
 They broke up later as they pursued their respective careers.

-Around 2003, Nie started a new relationship, this time with Liu Yun, whom he first met when they were working together in the television series Hanxue Baoma.
+Around 2003, Nie started a new relationship with Liu Yun, whom he first met when they were working together in the television series Hanxue Baoma.
 They were later paired up again in Dahan Jinguo (2004).
-Nie and Liu separated in 2006, and they did not want to mention anything about their relationship again.
+Nie and Liu separated in 2006.

 On September 28, 2008, Nie married actress Yang Guang.
 Their wedding was held in Beijing and more than 300 guests were invited.
 They divorced in 2012.

 In early 2014, Nie married actress Qin Ziyue, who had a minor role in Journey to the West (2011).
 Their daughter was born on May 8 of that year.